Mohhit1230/AI-Agent/README.md

-# MS Agent 🤖 - Advanced AI Workspace
+# Prosperity Agent 🤖 - Advanced AI Workspace

-MS Agent is a powerful, unified AI assistant built with the MERN stack architecture, leveraging **Google Gemini 2.5 Flash** and the **Model Context Protocol (MCP)**.
+Prosperity Agent is a powerful, unified AI assistant built with the MERN stack architecture, leveraging **Google Gemini 2.5 Flash** and the **Model Context Protocol (MCP)**.
 It goes beyond simple chat by integrating browser automation, email delivery, social media posting, and document generation into a sleek, premium interface.

 ---